withtreasure/api-java-client/README.md

 so any REST client can be used to connect to it.
 This project uses [OkHttp](http://square.github.io/okhttp/) and [Jackson](https://github.com/FasterXML/jackson) and just provides some high level functions to enforce some best practices to make it easier to perform the common tasks.

-It also provides an client for the Abiquo Streaming API based on [Atmosphere](http://async-io.org/) and [RxJava](https://github.com/ReactiveX/RxJava) allowing users to develop reactive tools that integrate with the Abiquo platform.
+It also provides a client for the Abiquo Streaming API based on [Atmosphere](http://async-io.org/) and [RxJava](https://github.com/ReactiveX/RxJava), allowing users to develop reactive tools that integrate with the Abiquo platform.

 ## Installation